pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 in our packaging and peer review guidebooks.
 Many long-standing issues and bugs were fixed thanks to this wonderful Python community.

-And I'm still working on closing up issues and pull requests now—weeks after the sprint ended!
+We had so much activity that I'm still working on closing up issues and pull requests now—weeks after the sprint ended!

 After such a tremendous experience this year, I wanted to share with you the things